arduino/docs-content/content/arduino-cloud/10.education/00.arduino-cloud-for-education/content.md

 ![Cloud Sidebar Menu](assets/side-bar.png)

-The **Sidebar**  on the left provides you quick access to all the important tools such as the Web Editor, IoT Cloud, Templates and even learning materials such as **Courses** and **Resources**.
-Let's take a closer look at these components and what they are
+The **Sidebar**  on the left provides you quick access to all the important tools such as the Editor (through Sektches), IoT Cloud (through Devices, Things and Dashboards), Templates and even learning materials such as **Courses** and **Resources**.
+Let's take a closer look at these components and what they are.

 - **Sketches** - These are the programs you or your students will create.
 Here you can access all sketches that you have created in the past or wish to create.
 Your Sketchbook will be stored in the Cloud and accessible from any device.
 - **IoT Tools** - One of the core functionalities of the Cloud Platform is to enable you to build IoT projects that allows you to collect, analyze and monitor data from the environment.
-- **Resources, Courses** **& Templates**- These are learning materials and ready-made IoT projects to get you started with your educational kits or an Arduino Hardware.
+- **Resources, Courses** **& Templates** - These are learning materials and ready-made IoT projects to get you started with your educational kits or other Arduino hardware.
-- **Integrations** - Integrate with 3rd party APIs and extend your projects functionality.
+- **Integrations** - Integrate with third-party APIs and extend your projects functionality.
-- **Plans** -Here you can track the usage of your free plans.
-You can always upgrade to a School plan whenever you want.
+- **Plans** - Here you can track the usage of your free plans.
+You can always upgrade to a School Plan whenever you want.
 If you are curious, take a look at our [School Plans options ](https://cloud.arduino.cc/#schools).

-***If we are new to the platform, make sure you try out the interactive walkthrough for a faster onboarding experience.***
+***If you are new to the platform, make sure you try out the interactive walkthrough for a faster onboarding experience.***

 ## Cloud Editor

-[Arduino Web Editor](http://create.arduino.cc/editor) allows you to **write code** and **upload sketches** to any Arduino board after installing a [**simple plug-in**](https://create.arduino.cc/getting-started/plugin/welcome) **for your browser**.
+The [Arduino Cloud Editor](http://create.arduino.cc/editor) allows you to **write code** and **upload sketches** to any Arduino board after installing a [**simple plug-in**](https://create.arduino.cc/getting-started/plugin/welcome) **for your browser**.
 Your Sketchbook will be stored in the Cloud and accessible from any device.
 You can use this tool to create both basic and IoT sketches.

 ![Cloud Editor](assets/cloud-editor.png)

 You can import your Sketchbook via a .zip file.
-Arduino Web Editor is part of Arduino Cloud, that simplifies a project by bringing all the different tools you need together in one place.
+The Cloud Editor is part of Arduino Cloud, that simplifies a project by bringing all the different tools you need together in one place.
 This is a complementary solution for schools or institutions that don't want to install [Arduino IDE](https://www.arduino.cc/en/software) to program their devices.

-Interested in getting started ? get to know more about Arduino Web Editor here [visit this link](https://docs.arduino.cc/arduino-cloud/getting-started/getting-started-web-editor).
+***Interested in getting started?
+Get to know more about Arduino Cloud Editor by [visiting this link](https://docs.arduino.cc/arduino-cloud/getting-started/getting-started-web-editor).***

 ## IoT Tools

 ### Devices

 The Arduino Cloud supports a range of official and third-party boards which are handled in the **"Devices"** tab.
-Devices are considered to be the digital replica of your physical boards.
+Devices are considered to be the digital replicas of your physical boards.

 ![Devices overview](assets/device-list.png)